Charitable organisations (institutions) and land tax

 You may be entitled to negotiate a provisional amount to pay if there is a partial amount of the total owing that is not in dispute.
 You should indicate if this is the case when you apply for an exemption.

 If any material changes arise during the exemption period, the charitable organisation is required to notify us as soon as possible in writing.

-Changes to the aims and objectives or the principle activities and services provided may cause the organisation to become ineligible for the exemption.
+Changes to the aims and objectives, or the principle activities and services of the organisation, or changes to the use of the land may cause the land to become ineligible for the exemption.

 Omissions and errors

-You should notify us of certain errors or omissions in your land tax assessment notice within 60 days from the date the assessment is issued.
+You should also notify us of errors or omissions in your land tax assessment notice within 60 days from the date the assessment was issued.

 Failure to notify us may constitute a notification default, which can result in a liability for penalty tax, which is calculated on the additional amount of tax that would have been assessed had the notification been lodged on time.